tshort/PaperWM.spoon/README.md

 ## Fork

 The main purpose of this fork is to support virtual spaces like [Aerospace](https://github.com/nikitabobko/AeroSpace).
+The active spaces for each screen are shown in the menubar.

 Spaces are arranged vertically.
 All spaces are named.
 You can set up your own as follows: